Flesh (1968 film): Production

+By the time Paul Morrissey made Flesh, he had already made a dozen short, silent films in the early 1960s and several films alongside Andy Warhol including My Hustler (1965) and Chelsea Girls (1966).
+Flesh marked his feature film debut.

 Warhol and Morrissey conceived Flesh while Warhol was convalescing following the attempt on his life by Valerie Solanas.
-John Schlesinger was filming Midnight Cowboy, which featured several members of Warhol's entourage, including Viva and Ultra Violet who, with Morrissey, shot a separate short film during shooting of Midnight Cowboy's elaborate party scene.
+John Schlesinger was filming Midnight Cowboy, which featured a party scene with several members of Warhol's entourage, including Viva and Ultra Violet who, with Morrissey, shot a separate scene.
 Warhol initially endorsed the participation of his people but grew resentful at what he perceived as Schlesinger's poaching of Warhol's scene.
 Warhol decided to undercut Schlesinger by filming his own story about a male prostitute.
+The story is based on Warhol superstar Joe Dallesandro's experience as a male hustler.

-The film was photographed by Morrissey, using a 16mm Auricon camera favored by Warhol for his earlier films.
+Most of Flesh was shot at the New York apartment of Warhol's business manager, Fred Hughes.
+Morrissey used a 16mm Auricon camera favored by Warhol for his earlier films.
 This camera permitted the recording of sound directly onto the film and had a maximum run time of 33 minutes.
 This allowed for long improvised scenes.
 Morrissey often included the camera's flash frames and pops, which occur when starting and stopping the camera, as an aesthetic choice.

+In a 1973 interview with Fusion magazine, Morrissey said of Flesh:

+"In Flesh, the man at the end talks about the wound he’s got on his arm, that his flesh is scarred, and he’s going to pot and getting fat by not going to the gym.
+One girl wants an abortion- wants her flesh removed.
+Everyone is in a predicament relating to their flesh.
+Joe’s predicament is that his flesh is attractive.
+It was all very deliberate."Assisting Morrisey on Flesh was Jed Johnson, who had recently begun working at the Factory and would become Warhol's longtime partner.
+Despite Morrissey being credited as the writer for the film, Johnson told After Dark in 1970 that the dialogue was improvised.
+"A lot of people ask if we have a working script on our movies because the dialogue is so clever … what happens, as usual, is that Paul Morrissey gives a sentence to the actors and has them improvising on a topic while the camera is rolling," he said.

+Release

+Flesh was first shown at the Andy Warhol Garrick Theatre at 152 Bleecker Street in Manhattan on September 26, 1968.

+In June 1970, Jimmy Vaughan arranged a deal with Constantin, one of the largest film distributors in West Germany, to book the film into mainstream cinemas throughout Germany where it was seen by three million people, becoming one of the top five moneymakers of 1970.